qamine-test/jdk/src/demo/share/management/JTop/README.txt

-JTop monitors the CPU usage of all threads in a remote application which has remote management enabled.
-JTop demonstrates the use of the java.lang.management API to obtain the CPU consumption for each thread.
+JTop monitors the CPU usbge of bll threbds in b remote bpplicbtion which hbs remote mbnbgement enbbled.
+JTop demonstrbtes the use of the jbvb.lbng.mbnbgement API to obtbin the CPU consumption for ebch threbd.

-JTop is also a JConsole Plugin.
-See below for details.
+JTop is blso b JConsole Plugin.
+See below for detbils.

-JTop Standalone GUI
+JTop Stbndblone GUI
 ===================

-JTop first establishes a connection to a JMX agent in a remote application with a JMX service URL: service:jmx:rmi:///jndi/rmi://<hostName>:<portNum>/jmxrmi
+JTop first estbblishes b connection to b JMX bgent in b remote bpplicbtion with b JMX service URL: service:jmx:rmi:///jndi/rmi://<hostNbme>:<portNum>/jmxrmi

-where <hostName> is the hostname and <portNum> is the port number to which the JMX agent will be connected.
+where <hostNbme> is the hostnbme bnd <portNum> is the port number to which the JMX bgent will be connected.

 To run the demo
 ---------------
-(1) Start the application with the JMX agent - here's an example of
+(1) Stbrt the bpplicbtion with the JMX bgent - here's bn exbmple of
-    how the Java2D is started
+    how the Jbvb2D is stbrted

-      java -Dcom.sun.management.jmxremote.port=1090
+      jbvb -Dcom.sun.mbnbgement.jmxremote.port=1090
-           -Dcom.sun.management.jmxremote.ssl=false
+           -Dcom.sun.mbnbgement.jmxremote.ssl=fblse
-           -Dcom.sun.management.jmxremote.authenticate=false
+           -Dcom.sun.mbnbgement.jmxremote.buthenticbte=fblse
-           -jar <JDK_HOME>/demo/jfc/Java2D/Java2Demo.jar
+           -jbr <JDK_HOME>/demo/jfc/Jbvb2D/Jbvb2Demo.jbr

-    This instruction uses the Sun's built-in support to enable a JMX agent with a JMX service URL as described above.
+    This instruction uses the Sun's built-in support to enbble b JMX bgent with b JMX service URL bs described bbove.
-    You can programmatically start a JMX agent with the RMI connector using javax.management.remote API.
-See the javadoc and examples for javax.management.remote API for details.
+    You cbn progrbmmbticblly stbrt b JMX bgent with the RMI connector using jbvbx.mbnbgement.remote API.
+See the jbvbdoc bnd exbmples for jbvbx.mbnbgement.remote API for detbils.

-(2) Run JTop on a different machine:
+(2) Run JTop on b different mbchine:

-      java -jar <JDK_HOME>/demo/management/JTop/JTop.jar <hostname>:1090
+      jbvb -jbr <JDK_HOME>/demo/mbnbgement/JTop/JTop.jbr <hostnbme>:1090

-    where <hostname> is where the Java2Demo.jar runs in step (1).
+    where <hostnbme> is where the Jbvb2Demo.jbr runs in step (1).

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SDK.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SDK.

 JTop JConsole Plugin
 ====================

-JTop is a JConsole Plugin which adds a "JTop" tab to JConsole.
+JTop is b JConsole Plugin which bdds b "JTop" tbb to JConsole.

 To run JConsole with the JTop plugin
 ------------------------------------
-    jconsole -pluginpath <JDK_HOME>/demo/management/JTop/JTop.jar
+    jconsole -pluginpbth <JDK_HOME>/demo/mbnbgement/JTop/JTop.jbr

 To compile
 ----------
-    javac -classpath <JDK_HOME>/lib/jconsole.jar JTopPlugin.java
+    jbvbc -clbsspbth <JDK_HOME>/lib/jconsole.jbr JTopPlugin.jbvb

-com.sun.tools.jconsole API is in jconsole.jar which is needed in the classpath for compilation.
+com.sun.tools.jconsole API is in jconsole.jbr which is needed in the clbsspbth for compilbtion.